promhippie/prometheus-hetzner-sd/docs/content/getting-started.md

 If you prefer to configure the service with environment variables you can see the available variables below, in case you want to configure multiple accounts with a single service you are forced to use the configuration file as the environment variables are limited to a single account.
 As the service is pretty lightweight you can even start an instance per account and configure it entirely by the variables, it's up to you.

 {{< partial "envvars.md" >}}

+### Web Configuration

+If you want to secure the service by TLS or by some basic authentication you can provide a `YAML` configuration file whch follows the [Prometheus](https://prometheus.io) toolkit format.
+You can see a full configration example within the [toolkit documentation](https://github.com/prometheus/exporter-toolkit/blob/master/docs/web-configuration.md).

 ### Configuration file